-Michael’s efforts in preventing and addressing allegations of child abuse, particularly historical allegations of abuse, led to being awarded the Team Excellence Award from the Philadelphia Children's Alliance and being selected to testify in support of an expanded statute of limitations under consideration by the New York State Assembly.
-Michael's experience also includes work to improve the criminal justice's response to crimes against the elderly.
+Mike’s experience also includes work to improve the criminal justice system's response to crimes against the elderly.
 He served on the Mayor of Philadelphia's Commission on Aging and was a member of the Philadelphia Corporation for the Aging's Elder Financial Abuse Task Force.

-During his undergraduate education, Michael played football at Dickinson College, earning the team’s Leadership Award during his senior year.
-Michael earned his law degree from Temple University Beasley School of Law.
+Mike played football at Dickinson College, earning the team’s Leadership Award during his senior year, before earning his law degree from Temple University Beasley School of Law.